 The Office of Residential Life has two convenient locations for students.
 The Mount Carmel Campus office is located in the Student Affairs Center on Bobcat Way.
 The telephone number is 203-582-8666.
 The York Hill Campus office is located on the fourth floor of the Rocky Top Student Center.
 The telephone number is 203-582-3615.

 The university offers a variety of student housing options.
 Students typically progress toward more independent living from year to year.

 Quinnipiac housing is guaranteed for three years for incoming first-year students.
-More than 4,400 students live in university housing, which includes traditional residence halls, suites, apartments and off-campus houses.
+Approximately 4,000 students live in university housing, which includes traditional residence halls, suites, apartments and off-campus houses.

-First-year students are offered a variety of living options: Irma and Dana are traditional residence halls with two to three people to a room and a community bathroom; Ledges and Commons quad-style rooms consist of four people to a room with a community bathroom; Mountainview is suite-style housing consisting of four double-occupancy rooms and a suite bathroom.
-The Complex (Bakke Hall, Founders Hall and Sahlin Hall) consists of three double-occupancy bedrooms and a shared bathroom in the apartment.
+First-year students are offered a variety of living options: Irma and Dana are traditional residence halls with two to three people to a room and a community bathroom; Ledges and Commons quad-style rooms will be occupied by no more than three people to a room with a community bathroom; Mountainview, Larson, Perlroth and Troup are suite-style residence halls consisting of four double-occupancy rooms and a suite bathroom.

 Juniors and seniors may select from available apartment-style housing in the Crescent, Townhouses, Westview or off campus at Whitney Village.
 Apartments provide one to four bedrooms, a furnished living room, oversized bathroom and a kitchen.

 Seniors and some juniors may also select from available apartment-style housing at Eastview and university-owned houses.
 Many seniors have single bedrooms and all have an extended housing contract.
 Students living in university-owned houses are minutes away from the Mount Carmel and York Hill campuses.